Zlagi/Blogfy/README.md

 ## Known issues
 - Leaky memory: this issue produced when the user navigate from FeedFragment to BlogDetailFragment before the image loading is complete and vice-versa.
-- Search query text is not saved when the device rotation is changed.
-Fixed ✅
-- Search blog results are not saved when the device rotation is changed.
-Fixed ✅
-- App crashing when the bottom sheet is displayed and the device rotation is changed.
-Fixed ✅
-- Alert dialogs destroyed when the device rotation is changed.
-Fixed ✅
-- Social media authentication seems not working properly on device hardware.

 ## Inspiration